msghaleb/AzureMonitorHackathon/challenges/challenge3.md

 #### Bonus task:
 - Can you hit the VMSS to cause an Auto Scale?
+- Can you publish your code to your VMSS?

 ### Definition of Done:
 - Show the exception Azure Portal App Insights and the Alert cause by it